billytoothpunch/Freedom-AI-Porn-Blocker/README.md

 7.Turn off Antivirus or switch to malwarebytes, The built in antivirus for windows keeps on flagging it and stopping the program from functioning.

 Enjoy? i guess
+add me on telegram if u have questions:

+@Testobamus

 If someone can help me solve the Antivirus issue that causes it to keep flagging up i would appreciate it